International Arrivals Facility

 The Port of Seattle is working on conceptual design of an expanded International Arrivals Facility (IAF) at Seattle-Tacoma International Airport.
 A new IAF will advance the role the Puget Sound region plays as a leading tourist and business gateway, providing an improved passenger experience.
 This facility will focus resources to progress the port’s Century Agenda strategy of doubling the number of international flights and destinations over the next 25 years.
 More info.

 The North Sea-Tac Airport Renovation (NorthSTAR) is an unprecedented working arrangement between the Port of Seattle and Alaska Airlines with the goal to better serve passengers.
 The 40 year-old north satellite has seen only limited upgrades during its lifetime and is in need of modernization, renewal and replacement of many of its basic systems.
 More info.

 Flight Information Displays

 Sea-Tac is replacing 180 flight information displays throughout the terminal and concourses.
 This project will deliver advanced capabilities that better serve travelers, including visual paging, notifications, and flexible information display.
+More info.

 Centralized Pre-Conditioned Air

 will provide a centralized pre-conditioned air plant, associated heating and cooling piping systems, and jet bridge terminal air handling units to serve airplanes with heating and cooling while at the gates.